 Instruction to Editor: Update D1.2 P487L9 as shown below.

-matrix mapping: Apply the matrix to the data tones of the EHT-LTF sequence and apply the matrix to pilot subcarriers of the EHT-LTF sequence except for the UL MU-MIMO transmission using EHT single stream pilot EHT-LTF mode as described in 36.3.12.10.
+matrix mapping: Apply the matrix to the data tones of the EHT-LTF sequence and apply the matrix to pilot subcarriers of the EHT-LTF sequence except for UL MU-MIMO transmissions using 1× EHT-LTF as described in 36.3.12.10.

 CID 4549